 Landlords are the second most common background checkers.
 It’s important for them to know that a prospective tenant will be willing and able to pay rent.
 Credit histories help landlords discern this detail.
 Secondly, someone with a history of violence or other crimes might not be the right tenant for certain properties.

 Using a background check to screen potential hires and clients helps protect your business’s reputation, your own personal safety, and the safety of other employees.
-While people searches help you to discover information you might be missing for someone or get in touch with them, a background check is typically used to confirm or validate that who people say they are.
+While people searches help you to discover information you might be missing for someone or get in touch with them, a background check is typically used to confirm or validate that people are who they say they are.

 Running a Self-Background Check